tldr-pages/tldr/CONTRIBUTING.md

 # command-name

 > Short, snappy description.
-> Preferably one line, we can work with two.
+> Preferably one line; two are acceptable if necessary.

 - Example description: